 Why are they used in the wedding industry?

-Approved vendor lists help brides and grooms build their vendor team, but they’re also beneficial to the venues or vendors who create them.
+Approved vendor lists help couples build their vendor team, but they’re also beneficial to the venues or vendors who create them.
 Venues want excellent professionals to work with on the wedding day to ensure a great event experience for everyone involved.
 For example, if a couple hires their own catering company and the caterer provides terrible food or unprofessional servers, that experience can reflect very negatively on the venue.
 The same goes for a floral designer who provides lackluster arrangements or a DJ who shows up three hours late.
 This can leave a bad impression with the couple, as well as their guests, resulting in an unfortunate situation all around.
-Approved vendor lists can be a venue’s way of protecting themselves and their clients by suggesting only vendors they know, love, and trust.
+Approved vendor lists can be a venue’s way of protecting themselves and their clients by suggesting only vendors they know and trust.

 However, it’s also worth noting that approved vendor lists can include financial incentives when wedding pros are charged to be added.
 Unfortunately, some approved vendor lists aren’t created in the best interest of couples and instead include less-than-stellar vendors simply because they paid a particular fee.